FaserF/hassio-addons/.unsupported/matterbridge/DOCS.md

 ## 📂 Folder Usage

 - `/share`: Used to store the `matterbridge.toml` configuration file.
 This allows for easy editing of the configuration from outside the container.
-- `/data`: Used internally by the add-on for persistent storage and session data.
+- `/data`: Used internally by the app for persistent storage and session data.

 ## Support

 > [!WARNING]
 > **No Support Provided**
 >
-> Since Matterbridge has not been developed since January 2023, no support is available for this add-on.
+> Since Matterbridge has not been developed since January 2023, no support is available for this app.